HengLuRepos/reinforcement-learning/README.md

-This repo contains my implementation for some RL algorithms in Pytorch.
+This repo contains my implementation for some RL algorithms.